 STEP 8: Dumping all Data in Columns of Tables

-- Here I will dump for users in table.
+- Here I will dump for users in the table.

-- The Above Figure shows the dump of all columns of tables contains id, username, password,user_type,sec_code
+- The Above Figure shows the dump of all columns of tables containing id, username, password,user_type,sec_code

-- Here Usernames and Passwords are most confidential one.so let us dump !!!
+- Here Usernames and Passwords are the most confidential ones. so let us dump !!!

 STEP 9: Dumping all Usernames

 - Here we can dump all usernames in the database.